hkjpotato/learngit/readme.txt

 Creating a new branch is quick.
 Lets do it for b1

-Huang Kaijie Shuo 1 bu 2
+HKJ shuo 2 bu 1